-“Good leaders have vision and inspire others to help them turn vision into reality.
-Great leaders have vision, share vision, and inspire others to create their own.” –Roy Bennett 1
+“Good leaders have a vision and inspire others to help them turn vision into reality.
+Great leaders have the vision, share vision, and inspire others to create their own.”–Roy Bennett 1

 When to use and when not to use

 In situations where the set of individuals working with the leader are more competent or know more about the organization, this style will not work.
-Leader is unable to create the sense of credibility to be able to positively influence the individuals.
-Also, the style can get over bearing and give a sense of being pompous when it is overplayed in such situations.
+The leader is unable to create a sense of credibility to be able to positively influence the individuals.
+Also, the style can get overbearing and give a sense of being pompous when it is overplayed in such situations.

 How does it impact on company culture and employee morale, you ask?

-Moreover, these leaders do not focus on telling the individuals what to do or how to do.
+Moreover, these leaders do not focus on telling the individuals what to do or how to do it.
 They let the teams figure out the journey on their own.
-This makes ideation process stronger and boosts innovation in the organization.
-Since most situations when this style is applicable calls for setting up new direction or dramatically changing direction, innovation helps immensely.
+This makes the ideation process stronger and boosts innovation in the organization.
+Since most situations, when this style is applicable, call for setting up a new direction or dramatically changing direction, innovation helps immensely.

 Go ahead, try it out